xcart/xcart-docs/_pages/kb_en/modules/seo_health_check.md

 order: 233
 published: true
 ---
-The [SEO Health Check module](https://market.x-cart.com/addons/seo-check.html "SEO Health Check") is a tool for keeping track of common SEO tasks that need to be done on the site.
+The addon [SEO Health Check](https://market.x-cart.com/addons/seo-check.html "SEO Health Check") is a tool for keeping track of common SEO tasks that need to be done on the site.

-To install the module follow the general guidelines from {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To install the addon, follow the instructions from {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

 ![installed.png]({{site.baseurl}}/attachments/ref_2RwDb3OY/installed.png)

-When installed and enabled the module performs a series of tests and helps a store admin find SEO issues on the website.
+Once installed and enabled, the addon performs a series of tests and helps the store admin to find SEO issues on the store website.

-To start testings proceed to the _SEO Health Check_ tab of the **SEO settings** section (**Store setup** -> **SEO settings**):
+To start testing, proceed to the _SEO Health Check_ tab of the **SEO settings** section (**Store setup** -> **SEO settings**):

 ![seo-settings.png]({{site.baseurl}}/attachments/ref_2RwDb3OY/seo-settings.png)

-By defaut the tab contains no info and a store admin can initiate a check by clicking the **Perform SEO Health checks** button:
+By defaut the tab contains no info and the store admin can initiate a check by clicking the **Perform SEO Health checks** button:

 ![perform-check.png]({{site.baseurl}}/attachments/ref_2RwDb3OY/perform-check.png)

-It will take a while to analyze the store data and when the check is complete the results will be displayed on the same page:
+It will take a while to analyze the store data.
+Once the check is complete, the results will be displayed on the same page:

 ![check-results.png]({{site.baseurl}}/attachments/ref_2RwDb3OY/check-results.png)